 If you have the authorization and the required information, you can ask Linkedin to close the profile of the deceased here.

 Whether you are requesting to turn the deceased's into a memorial account or to delete it you will need :

 - The link or URL of your Linkedin profile

 - Your relationship

 - The e-mail address of this member

 - A link to a death notice

-You will also need a copy of the death certificate of the member and one of the official documents that prove that you have the necessary rights to do so, such as
+You will also need a copy of the death certificate of the member and one of the official documents proving that you have the necessary rights to take this step, such as :

 - Letter from the administration